-01 May 2020 Kathmandu – Radio Nepal’s first singer and democratic fighter Ranudevi Adhikari has passed away at the age of 84.
-Singer and musician Sumit Khadka, who made his documentary on biography of Ranudevi named ’56 Years Later … ‘, confirmed that she passed away at 10:55 pm on Thursday at Kathmandu Medical College in Sinamangal. she was cremated at Aryaghat on Thursday night.
+Kathmandu – Radio Nepal’s first singer and democratic fighter Ranudevi Adhikari has passed away at the age of 84.
+Singer and musician Sumit Khadka, who made his documentary on a biography of Ranudevi named ’56 Years Later, confirmed that she passed away at 10:55 pm on Thursday at Kathmandu Medical College in Sinamangal. she was cremated at Aryaghat on Thursday night.

-Nepali society was so conservative back in the 1950’s and women of her type were badly criticize in the society and family.
-Due to her courage and inspiration to other women and having political support from people like BP koirala, Tarini Koirala and Nona her sister, she did not laid down her dreams and continued her singing and teaching journey till late nineties.
+Nepali society was so conservative back in the 1950s and women of her type were badly criticized in society and family.
+Due to her courage and inspiration to other women and having political support from people like BP Koirala, Tarini Koirala, and Nona her sister, she did not lie down her dreams and continued her singing and teaching journey till the late nineties.

-We are feeling sad to hear the news of sad demise of Ranukadevi and pray to almighty for granting strength to the family.
+We are feeling sad to hear the news of the sad demise of Ranukadevi and pray to the almighty for granting strength to the family to bear the tragedy.
 You will live in our hearts forever.
-May your departed soul rest in Paradise!!
+May your departed soul rest in Paradise.!